Skip to main content Skip to local navigation

 • Graduate applicants can upload “unofficial” transcripts through MyFile.
 Transcripts provided in this way are sufficient for determining conditional admission to graduate programs.

-• Include all pages of each postsecondary transcript, when you upload into the myFile portal.
-This initial step but does not complete the process of submitting official transcripts for a graduate school application.
+• Include all pages of each postsecondary transcript, when you upload it into the myFile portal.
+This initial step does not complete the process of submitting official transcripts for a graduate school application.
 Some institutions will send digital versions of official transcripts.
 Please direct each institution to study@yorku.ca with the candidate’s name and York ID number.

 • Official transcripts (printed copies) are mailed to: